redhat-developer/service-binding-operator/README.md

-The goal of the Service Binding Operator is to enable application authors to import an application and run it on Kubernetes with services such as databases represented as Kubernetes objects inclulding Operator-backed and chart-based backing services, without having to perform manual configuration of secrets, configmaps, etc.
+The goal of the Service Binding Operator is to enable application authors to import an application and run it on Kubernetes with services such as databases represented as Kubernetes objects including Operator-backed and chart-based backing services, without having to perform manual configuration of `Secrets`, `ConfigMaps`, etc.

-In order to make a service bindable, the service provider needs to express the information needed by applications to bind with the services.
-In other words, the service provider must express the information that is “interesting” to applications.
+To make a service bindable, the service provider needs to express the information needed by applications to bind with the services.
+In other words, the service provider must express the information that's “interesting” to applications.

 There are multiple methods for making backing services bindable, including the backing service provider providing metadata as annotations on the resource.
 Details on the methods for making backing services bindable are available in the [Backing Service Provider Best Practices Guide](docs/OperatorBestPractices.md)

-In order to make an imported application (for example, a NodeJS application) connect to a backing service (for example, a database):
+To make an imported application (for example, a NodeJS application) connect to a backing service (for example, a database):

 * The app author (developer) creates a `ServiceBindingRequest` and specifies: